Log Buffer #274, A Carnival of the Vanities for DBAs

-For anyone into using their SQL skills creatively, and getting out of the boring SQL-coding daily routine, Alberto Dell’Era has an idea.
+For anyone who is into using their SQL skills creatively and getting out of the boring SQL-coding daily routine, Alberto Dell’Era has an idea.

 Tim Radney, with a help of a video demo, turns on Instant File Initialization for SQL Server Performance.

-Colin Stasiuk is so much satisfied with the #OKPASS and shares his thoughts.
+Colin Stasiuk is very satisfied with the #OKPASS and shares his thoughts.

 Nobody starts a database project with failure in mind.
-And yet, it would seem as if the majority of all such projects end up with some degree of failure, Thomas LaRock has more.
+And yet, it would seem as if the majority of such projects end up with some degree of failure.
+Thomas LaRock has more.

-So what Michael Swart has got here below is a web form.
-It takes a source query and target table and spits out a merge statement for the standard insert/update use case.
+So what Michael Swart has got here is a web form.
+It takes a source query and a target table and spits out a merge statement for the standard insert/update use case.

-When tables which are meant to be dropped are dropped speedily, it makes the dropper feel very nice.
+When tables that are meant to be dropped are dropped speedily, it makes the dropper feel very nice.
 Mark Callaghan has the same feelings.

-Do the operating systems kill your MySQL instances from time to time?
+Do operating systems kill your MySQL instances from time to time?
 Are some database servers swapping constantly?
 These are relatively common problems.
 Why?
-How to prevent them?
+How can you prevent them?

 Ovais Tariq is presenting a case for MariaDB’s Hash Joins.